rmarfil3/homelab-public/README.md

 - You need to separately setup Appwrite and put the credentials in the `.env` file.
 - You must have an OpenAI account and must provide your own API Key in the `.env` file.
 - One OpenAI Assistant is also one Discord bot.
 - You must create a Supervisor bot which you will use for managing the AI bots.
-(At the moment, the only function is to refresh/restart the bots.)

 ## Setup